Sustainability Catalyst Internships

 Use and develop your skills to provide a useful sustainability research project for an organization in the public, private, or non-profit sector that will make a tangible difference in their work.

-- Gain paid part-time work experience with one of our partners at a Research Assistant level at U of T ($31.10/hour plus benefits)
+- Gain paid part-time work experience over 250 hours this summer with one of our partners at a Research Assistant level at U of T ($31.10/hour plus benefits)

-- Be part of a Catalyst cohort that will receive career development opportunities and project support from CECCS throughout your internship
+- Be part of a Catalyst cohort that will receive career development opportunities and project support from your host organization and CECCS throughout your internship

-- Have your project showcased online and at relevant U of T or partner event
+- Have your project showcased online and at relevant U of T or partner events

-Program requirements: You were enrolled in a full-time graduate program (Master’s & PhD) at U of T in the 2025-26 academic year.
+Program requirements: You are enrolled in a full-time graduate program (Master’s & PhD) at U of T in the 2025-26 academic year.
 As this is a part-time internship, international students are also eligible.

 - You are in good academic standing and not on academic probation